 Some items that might be sold on Amazon, as well as stored in an FBA facility, are now being labeled as dangerous after a review process.
 This dangerous goods fee is new to Amazon in 2019.
 The reasoning here is that because these dangerous goods require special care from Amazon, they’re also subject to higher fees.

 Those fees can be fulfillment and storage fees (mandatory if you’re using FBA).
 Additional costs Amazon charges for dangerous goods can also include removal processing fees and disposal fees.

+Now that you understand all of these fees, you know how to take them into account when setting up your business model.
+Happy selling!
 Learn more about how to set up a free global currency account for your international Amazon sales.